 Manufacturing Processes of Broad-Spectrum Hemp Oils

-Broad-spectrum oils are typically run through the cold CO2 extraction, just like full-spectrum oils, but they go through some additional processing.
-These additional measures can include chromatography or distillation to strip out THC, as well as potential winterization to remove fats and waxes.
+Broad-spectrum oils are typically run through the same CO2 extraction as full-spectrum oils, but they undergo additional processing.
+These steps can include chromatography or distillation to remove THC, and sometimes winterization to remove fats and waxes.

 These processes can shed some of the terpenes and beneficial compounds present in full-spectrum hemp.